lreed2450/KMeans/README.md

 # KMeans
 EDA and clustering with KMeans to determine target marketing groups for a company.
+Project features univariate, bivariate, and multivariate clustering, descriptive statistics, crosstab, scaling data, and data visulaizations.